finbourne/lusid-sdk-python/sdk/docs/TransactionFeeTypesApi.md

 # **get_transaction_fee_type**
 > TransactionFeeType get_transaction_fee_type(scope, code, effective_at=effective_at, as_at=as_at, property_keys=property_keys)

-[EXPERIMENTAL] GetTransactionFeeType: Get a transaction fee type
+[EARLY ACCESS] GetTransactionFeeType: Get a transaction fee type

 Get the transaction fee type for the specified scope and code.